 Where Web Design Fits Into the User Journey

-Your website is often where a visitor starts deciding whether your business makes sense for them.
-It should help them understand what you do, who you are, whether you are credible, and why your work matters.
+A website is often one of the first places where someone seriously evaluates your business.
+It helps them understand who you are, what you do, whether you are credible, and why your work matters.

 Guide users through the right sequence.